-Practically everyone is jumping on board the environmental bandwagon, such that any and all conceivable items are coming out with their own “green” versions.
-Take for example those smart hot water heaters.
-This household appliance probably wouldn’t have been on top of your list of products that need to be environment-friendly, but apparently, it has some more room to accommodate this so-called trend.
+Practically everyone is jumping on board the environmental bandwagon.
+Any and all conceivable items are coming out with their own “green” versions as a safe solution.
+Take for example those smart water heaters.
+This household appliance probably wouldn’t have been on top of your list of products that need to be environment-friendly.
+Apparently, it has some more room to accommodate this so-called trend.

 CBC News expounds on this development in a recent report on the PowerShift Atlantic project, published last March 17th, 2014:

-“A project which aims to use wind energy more effectively here in Atlantic Canada is showing success only five months in, according to the project manager.
+“A project which aims to use wind energy more effectively here in Atlantic Canada is showing success.
+This is only five months in, according to the project manager.

 Across the region, 1,250 electricity customers are taking part in PowerShift Atlantic.
 They are mostly homeowners, but 120 businesses have also signed on.